endlessm/eos-image-builder/README.md

-  --product : specify product to build (eos, eosnonfree, eosdev) --platform : specify a sub-architecture to build (ec100, odroidu2) --personalities : specify image personaities to build (base, en) --dry-run : perform a build, but do not publish the results
+  --product : specify product to build (eos, eosnonfree, eosdev) --platform : specify a sub-architecture to build (ec100, odroidu2) --personalities : specify image personaities to build (base, en) --force : perform a build even if the update check says it's not needed --dry-run : perform a build, but do not publish the results

 Customization